gagandeep/Web-Architecture-Evolution/Chapter0.md

  6. Mobile Computers
  7. IoT (Internet of Things) specialized hardware

 Before looking at these in more details.
 Let's digress slightly to focus on one thing that add more value to the overall book.
 In this book, we also discuss **value**, either monetary or otherwise, of the solutions.
-The value of a solution is what derive humans to achieve that success.
+The value of a solution is what derive humans to achieve that success and evolution as society.
+That evolution might be destructive as in case of industrialization and fossil
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlstMTI2ODc4NjUwNCw0NzUzMjMz
+BnZm1cbiIsImhpc3RvcnkiOlsxMzYxMjIwNjUyLC0xMjY4Nzg2
-NTQsLTQ5NTA4MjYxLC0yODQzODUxODQsLTcyMjIzNDc2OCwxNT
+NTA0LDQ3NTMyMzM1NCwtNDk1MDgyNjEsLTI4NDM4NTE4NCwtNz
-Q5NzY4MzQ1XX0=
+IyMjM0NzY4LDE1NDk3NjgzNDVdfQ==
 -->